MrPicklePinosaur/shrs/README.md

 ## CONTRIBUTING

 If you encounter and bugs are have any feature requests, please don't hesitate to [leave an issue](https://github.com/MrPicklePinosaur/shrs/issues)!
+Also take a look at the section for contributors in the [documentation](https://mrpicklepinosaur.github.io/shrs/docs/contributing/how-to-contribute/).